TriKro/rsb-content/part3-generative_market_research/open-ended-survey.md

 ## Description

 ### Time Commitment & Resources
 Surveys can be quick to write and execute, often only taking 1 to 2 hours to set up.
-However, designing effective questions that don’t introduce biases into the customer’s answers can require a high degree of skill, multiple revisions, and even comprehension tests run on the survey itself.
+However, designing effective questions that don’t introduce biases into customers' answers can require a high degree of skill, multiple revisions, and even comprehension tests run on the survey itself.

-Collecting the results typically takes more time and depends on the communication channels available to distribute the survey.
-Response rates can vary from 1 percent to 20 percent on a survey sent to existing customers depending on the level of customer engagement so large volumes of target customers and time may be required to collect data.
+Collecting results typically takes more time and depends on the communication channels available to distribute the survey.
+Response rates can vary from 1 percent to 20 percent on a survey sent to existing customers depending on the level of customer engagement, so large numbers of target customers and time may be required to collect data.

 Analyzing the data can take 4 to 8 hours, depending on the length of the survey, number of respondents, and quality of responses.
 As answers are free text, a large amount of reading, transcribing, and synthesizing may be required.